Skip to main content

 - /path/to/config/folder:/config

-- /path/to/output/folder:/output
+- /path/to/output/folder:/cross-seeds

-command: daemon # this enables the daemon
+command: daemon # this enables the daemon, change to search to specifically run a search ONLY

 restart: unless-stopped